CHOOSE AN EXPERIENCED AND SAFE OPERATOR

 We strongly advise using trekking poles.
 They will aid with your descent off the summit and for traversing rocky terrain.
 You can bring your own, but they can get damaged or damage your luggage.
 For that reason, we recommend renting them from us.
 Our trekking poles are name brands like Black Diamond and Leki.

 However, some people have allergies.
 To accommodate this, we offer gluten-free, vegan, vegetarian, and even kosher menus.
-Please let us know in advance (on the client form) if you require a specific diet so we can have the food prepared for you before you head up Kilimanjaro.
+Please let us know in advance (on the client form) if you require a specific diet so we can have the food prepared for you before you go to Kilimanjaro.

 Sample Lemosho Menu